 The blood tests can cost $1,000 or more.
 Some health plans don’t pay for them.
 And you may also waste a lot of money on unneeded treatments.
-Heparin, for example, can cost more than $1,000 for 10 doses.
+Heparin, for example, can cost hundreds of dollars, too.

 Most people don’t need the tests.